shvetsovalex/ctf/2018/VolgaCTF-quals/Shop quest/readme.md

 ## Stage 3 - RCE

-This stage is final and alows uploadin php shell.
-There is simple extension filter in upoads, words *php* and *htm* are replaced by empty string.
+This stage is final and allows uploading php shell.
+There is simple extension filter in uploads, words *php* and *htm* are replaced by empty string.

 We have simple bypass like: *shell.pphphp*